priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Mocking
+**One-liner**: Replace real objects with fake ones for testing - isolate and control dependencies.
 **Concept**: Replacing real objects with fake ones during testing to isolate code under test and control external dependencies.
 **Analogy**: Like using a stunt double in movies - replace real components with fake ones for testing.
 ```python